waku-org/specs/standards/application/relay-reliability.md

 For the nodes that may have connection issues to **receive** messages via transport layer, this search criteria can be used to fetch missing messages from store nodes periodically after network resumes.

 In summary, by leveraging the store node to provide such query services, the applications are able to mitigate the reliability issue of transport layer.

-But this approach also introduces new challenges like centralization, privacy, and scalability.
+This approach also introduces new challenges like centralization, privacy, and scalability.
 It should be viewed as a temporary solution and deprecated when e2e reliability solution is ready.

 ## Implementation Suggestions